-2. QoS FRAME WORK
+2.3 QoS Model

-The key factors that affect the satellite network performance are those relating to bandwidth management, buffer management, traffic types and their treatment, and network configuration Band width management relates to the algorithms and parameters that affect service (PHB) given to a particular aggregate In particular, the number of drop precedence (one, two, or three) and the level of reserved traffic were identified as the key factors in this analysis
+The key factors that affect the satellite network performance are those relating to bandwidth management, buffer management, traffic types and their treatment, and network configuration.
+Bandwidth management relates to the algorithms and parameters that affect service PHB given to a particular aggregate.
+In particular, the number of drop precedence (one, two, or three) and the level of reserved traffic were identified as the key factors in this analysis.

-Buffer management relates to the method of selecting packets to be dropped when the buffers are full Two commonly used methods are tail drop and random early drop (RED) Several variations of RED are possible in case of multiple drop precedence These variations are described in Section 3
+Buffer management relates to the method of selecting packets to be dropped when the buffers are full.
+Two commonly used methods are tail drop and random early drop (RED).
+Several variations of RED are possible in case of multiple drop precedence.

-Two traffic types that we considered are TCP and UDP aggregates TCP and UDP were separated out because of their different response to packet losses.
+Two traffic types that we considered are TCP and UDP aggregates.
+TCP and UDP were separated out because of their different response to packet losses.
 In particular, we were concerned that if excess TCP and excess UDP were both given the same treatment, TCP flows will reduce their rates on packet drops while UDP flows will not change and get the entire excess bandwidth.
 The analysis shows that this is in fact the case and that it is important to give a better treatment to excess TCP than excess UDP.